-Preliminary survey and investigation deferred debits includes approximately \$4.6 million in costs related to a hydro facility that is currently in the site-control study and engineering phase in addition to engineering and related costs for other planned projects.
-Construction of the hydro facility is expected to begin in 2018 or 2019.
+Preliminary survey and investigation deferred debits includes approximately \$5.6 million in costs as of December 31, 2018 and \$4.8 million in costs as of December 31, 2017 related to a hydro facility that is currently in the site-control study and engineering phase in addition to engineering and related costs for other planned projects.
+Construction of the hydro facility is expected to begin in 2020.
 Deferred preliminary survey and investigation costs are capitalized to construction in progress when the construction phase begins or expensed if the project is abandoned.